jack17529/gRPCblockchain/README.md

 ## Using custom made packages in Go

-1. Creat ethe package in it's own folder.
+1. Create the package in it's own folder.
 2. Install it using go install command.
 3. Import it in the file using the address relative to $GOPATH

 For Example-

 For a package file "blockchain.go" present in `/src/github.com/faith/00-grpc/server/blockchain` Can be used inside a file "main.go" present in `/src/github.com/faith/00-grpc/server` Using `"github.com/faith/00-grpc/server/blockchain"` in imports.